aidtopia/fortran-adventure/README.md

 INIT DONE
 ```

-At this point, the program is paused (a Fortran feature).
+At this point, the program is paused, for reasons that made sense when you were using a PDP-10 in the 1970s.
 Type `G` (for go) or `X` (for exit) and press return (a.k.a., enter).

 ```
 G
 ```

-### 9. Prove you're a wizard
+### 9. Prove you're a wizard ... or not

 If you start Adventure during business hours, you may be told that the cave is closed.
-You can bypass this by telling the program that you're a wizard.

-But you'll be challenged to prove it.
-The wizard.xlsx Excel spreadsheet in the `tools` directory has a synopsis of the answers you must give and it will compute the necessary response to the final challenge.
-(There will be an easier way around this soon.)

-In the following example, the user's responses are in lowercase.

 ```
 I'M TERRIBLY SORRY, BUT COLOSSAL CAVE IS CLOSED.
 OUR HOURS ARE: